DigiScore/neoscore/doc/community/support.rst

 Other Python Errors
 ^^^^^^^^^^^^^^^^^^^

-If you're getting errors saying neoscore isn't installed or other strange Python errors, confirm that you are running on Python 3.10, the minimum required version, with ``python --version``.
+If you're getting errors saying neoscore isn't installed or other strange Python errors, confirm that you are running on Python version 3.7 or higher with ``python --version``.
 If you don't have it, `you'll need to install it <https://www.python.org/downloads/>`_.
 We strongly recommend `using a dedicated virtual environment <https://realpython.com/python-virtual-environments-a-primer/>`_ for each of your projects using neoscore.

 Bug Reports
 -----------